the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Corrected an issue where saving Attendee data was saving it in the incorrect format.
+[ETP-910]
+* Fix - When exporting attendees with incorrect Attendee data, the correct data will display.
+[ETP-910]

 = [5.9.1] 2024-04-18 =

 * Fix - Avoid error on order report page if no valid tickets are available for that event.